 She took it.
 There was no other choice.
 She shouted for Brien and told him to hold on and told him any number of sentences meant to be ropes.
 She wriggled into the seam.

 The fizz in the cave became a high whine like tinnitus.
 The air changed temperature.
-She slid, wincing at a sharp shale fin that kissed her hipbone, and then a pressure bloomed behind her eyes.
+She slid, wincing as a sharp shale fin kissed her hipbone and pressure bloomed behind her eyes.

 She tasted fear and copper.